kakrusch/docana-project-luka/README.md

     -   trained on entire content of each subreddit for words appearing more than 5 times
     -   vector size of 100
 5. With the model we check the 100 most similar words for each ok in each subreddit, the most frequent oks in each and the vector representation of each ok
+    - (include list for each sub and each ok?)
 6. we analysis the different version of ok with 4 comparison metrics.